-Code an algorithm that takes as input a CBD Model, and outputs a LATEX document that contains the equations that the model represents.
+In file CBDTexify.py, code an algorithm that takes as input a CBD Model, and outputs a LATEX document that contains the equations that the model represents.
 The CBD model is represented with the classes that are in the code provided.